Kubernetes Policy Action Configuration Reference Guide

 Verbs Configuration Guide

-- View permissions
+- View Permissions

 get,list, andwatchall together. - Using kubectl is not too difficult with just